All rights reserved.

-Some forty years ago, Kasuba noticed that her physical and mental sensations, when stripped of prevailing interpretations, were primarily energy events—the body instructing the mind how she fares here and now at any given moment.
-From this perspective, her feelings, emotions, thoughts, and actions were then extensions of the same energy flow that sustained her in existence.
+Some forty years ago, Kasuba noticed that her physical and mental sensations, when stripped of conventional interpretations, were primarily energy events—the body instructing the mind how she fares here and now.
+From this perspective, her feelings, emotions, and thoughts were messages that differed because each originates in a part of the body that serves some other function.

 “The Mind Gazing at Itself” is a record of these findings.
-These personal observations show how a seemingly harmless switch in viewpoint (sensations seen as energy events) readily bypasses our long-standing perceptions of selfhood.
+These personal observations show how a seemingly insignificant switch in viewpoint (sensations seen as messages) readily bypasses our long-standing perceptions of selfhood.
 Strung together, one’s physical and mental activities add up to what being human entails.